Réseau express métropolitain: REM de l'Est

 In May 2022, the project was abandoned, and as of mid-2023, nothing has been announced about its eventual replacement, which is under study, except that it is to be named Projet structurant de l’Est (PSE) instead of REM.
+But in August of 2026, Montreal's mayor, Soraya Martinez Ferrada stated her interest in bringing back the project, saying that "we spent 100 million on studies so why not take the studies and use them".
+The project was said to be shrunk down by scrapping the downtown section on Boulevard René-Lévesque.
+The mayor stated that she wants the REM to connect to the métro instead.

 South Shore "REM 2.0" along Taschereau Boulevard axis

 In partnership with the City of Longueuil and the Municipality of Brossard, the Quebec government announced a proposed extension of the REM through the South Shore of Montreal.
 This branch was originally referred to as REM 2.0, but was also commonly called the Taschereau REM, and was planned to connect the existing REM line at Terminus Panama to the Montreal metro at Terminus Longueuil.
 REM 2.0 would follow Taschereau Boulevard for much of its length, superseding earlier proposals for an electric tramway, the East–West Electric Line (Lien électrique est–ouest, or LÉEO), to connect these transit hubs.
 The government of Quebec suggested that this REM line could ultimately continue in either direction to the municipalities of Châteauguay and Boucherville respectively.